-potential answer.
-In a first vision, the state is recreated at a new federal or supranational level, at which novel rights of federal supranational citizenship, in primis free movement, find their source; in a second vision, the state is superseded in favour of a form of 'cosmopolitan federalism', where supranational citizenship, and its annex rights such as free movement, can act as human rights enhancers; and in a third vision, the state is preserved, but repurposed so as to protect transnational rights of citizens that descend from the state's participation in a horizontal community of accountability and recognition.
-Free movement is, in this latter version, the first and foremost of these transnational rights.
+13 See e.g. C Schönberger, 'European Citizenship as Federal Citizenship - Some Citizenship Lessons of Comparative Federalism' 19 (2007) European Review of Public Law 63; D Kostakopoulou, 'European Union Citizenship: Writing the Future' 13 (2007) European Law Journal 623; K Lenaerts, 'Federalism and the Rule of Law' 33 (2010) Fordham International Law Journal 1338; L Friedman Goldstein, Constituting Federal Sovereignty: The European Union in Comparative Perspective (John Hopkins University Press, 2001); also see D Kochenov, 'On Tiles and Pillars: EU Citizenship as a the state is superseded in favor of a form of 'cosmopolitan federalism', where supranational citizenship, and its annex rights such as free movement, can act as human rights enhancers; 14 and in a third vision, the state is preserved, but repurposed so as to protect transnational rights of citizens that descend from the state's participation in a horizontal community of accountability and recognition.
+15 Free movement is, in this latter version, the first and foremost of these transnational rights.
 In all of these visions, free movement is treated as a signal of the changing role of the sovereign state.

-This Article rather looks at free movement as a prompt of that changing role.
-In pursuing this line of enquiry the Article adopts as a starting point the same position as the third vision presented above: the state is not superseded in the context of European integration.
+This article rather looks at free movement as a prompt of that changing role.
+In pursuing this line of inquiry the article adopts as a starting point the same position as the third vision presented above: the state is not superseded in the context of European integration.
 It is preserved and repurposed.